FedorBel/graph-plotter/README.md

 # qt-serial-plotter
-Real-time plotter for serial port data.
+This application is for ploting data from serial port in real-time.
+Now it runs only from *Qt Creator*.

 <img src="https://github.com/FedorBel/qt-serial-plotter/blob/master/docs/img/plotter-demo.PNG" width="659" height="522"/>